ULHPC/tutorials/docs/opencl/README.md

 # The OpenCL platform model

 The platform model of OpenCL is similar to the one of the CUDA programming model.
-In short, according to the [OpenCL Specification][2], *"The model consists of a **host** (usually the COU) connected to one or more OpenCL **devices** (e.g., GPUs, FPGAs).
+In short, according to the [OpenCL Specification][2], *"The model consists of a **host** (usually the CPU) connected to one or more OpenCL **devices** (e.g., GPUs, FPGAs).
 An OpenCL device is divided into one or more compute units (CUs) which are further divided into one or more processing elements (PEs).
 Computations on a device occur within the processing element"*